 “We are happy that we could guarantee the renewable energy solution that Facebook was searching for,” he said.
 “And we’re pleased to be partnering with them on a power supply arrangement that can serve as a positive economic and environmental template for future industrial developments throughout the nation.”

 Teaming on an innovative renewable energy solution is a natural for the like-minded companies, Lee said.

 “Our goals and missions are similar in many ways,” he said.
 “One of the bedrock principles that our cooperative operates by is ‘concern for community.’
 Likewise, Facebook has shown that it cares about the communities where it chooses to locate its state-of-the-art facilities.
 That extends to caring for our environment."

-The renewable energy partnership was announced during a press conference today as Gov. Nathan Deal confirmed that Facebook is locating its newest data center in Newton County.
+The renewable energy partnership was announced during a press conference where Gov. Nathan Deal confirmed that Facebook is locating its newest data center adjacent to Interstate 20 in Newton County.